Vict0r-Git/DevOps-group3/use-cases/use-case-30.md

 ## MAIN SUCCESS SCENARIO
 1. The request from analyst is received
-2. The lists of countries that speaks Chinese, English, Hindi, Spanish, Arabic from largest to smallest percentage from largest to smallest population from the database are fetched
+2. The lists of population of a district from the database are fetched
 3. All fetched data are sorted.
 4. The data is displayed to the analyst